 I think we’re all guilty of giving our energy to the wrong people and sadly the majority of our energy is focused into our careers.
 I can’t tell you how many ill, emotionally bankrupt and physically exhausted people I know.
 It’s great to work hard and have goals, its brilliant to earn more money.
 That’s all good if there is work-life-balance but in my experience the work-life-balance is becoming more and more one-sided.
 Work.
 Job.
 Career.

 Health.
 Happiness.
 Movement.
 Rest, slumps behind, given a lowly fourth and fifth place of importance in our lives.

-So for the past year I have been actively seeking remedies and positive lifestyle choices.
+So for the past year (2012) I have been actively seeking remedies and positive lifestyle choices.
 I’ve sought out fit, happy, balanced individuals and families who have made job / careers fit in and work around their needs and I’m liking what I see.
-It’s still tough and there aren’t enough hours in the day for all concerned but it’s seems a healthier balance nonetheless.I was forced through illness into seeking change and was made to put into practice everything I had known but not practised for years about
+It’s still tough and there aren’t enough hours in the day for all concerned but it’s seems a healthier balance nonetheless.I was forced through work induced stress and illness into seeking change and was made to put into practice everything I had known but not practised for years.